savagerunderscorelex/Stop-Being-A-Weenie/logs.md

 5:25 PM I was lazy so I didn't originally do logs.

 SO!!!!!!
 I finally figured out how to make the interact ui appear when the player pressed "e"!!!!!!!!!!!!!!
 It took a lot of trial and error and looking through 20 forum posts.
 Documentation wasn't super helpful, though.
 I also used a tutorial to figure out how to actually make the ui disappear and appear.
 The way I figured out how to do this action using a key is through putting the code for the key press within the player node (this may have been the main problem) and the code to change it in the level 4 node.

+7:26 PM OMG WHAT!!!!!!!!!!!!!!!

+I was just about to write down about how the code for the interact ui stopped working (i probably messed with it and forgot).
+However, I looked at the changes tree on the side of my VS Code editor and thought to just undo my changes in my level 4 scene.
+And who would have thought that doing this would actually fix my code!!!

+I only had to adjust the visibility on node_ready, and I changed the type of interact ui autoload to control (I forgot the ui was a control node and not a node2d).